Glaucoma for advise and examination in earls colne & frinton

 The most common is called primary open angle glaucoma.
 This tends to develop slowly over many years.

-It’s caused by the drainage channels in the eye becoming gradually clogged over time or the optic nerve not being able to cope with the existing eye pressure due to an ageing eye.
+It’s caused by the drainage channels in the eye becoming gradually clogged over time, too much fluid being produced by the eye or the optic nerve not being able to cope with the existing eye pressure due to an ageing eye.

 Other types of glaucoma include: